hsgweon/pipits/README.md

 This is recommended if you don't have the root access.
 Make sure executables are visible to the shell by existing in the search path, by adding "$HOME/.local/bin" to your PATH variable.
-Assuming you are using UBUNTU, this can be achieved by adding the following line in "~/.zshrc" file:
+Assuming UBUNTU is your system, this can be achieved by adding the following line in "~/.zshrc" file:

     export PATH=$HOME/.local/bin:$PATH